 There is no such thing as ‘the best’ rest home, as what suits one person doesn’t suit another: for some, being near family, friends and familiar places is crucial, while for others it’s the size and type of room available that's most important.
 The most important element in an ideal rest home is the philosophy and delivery of care.

-Rest homes vary considerably and there can be a wide range of rooms to choose from – such as standard rooms, premium options that offer additional services, and care suites, which combines retirement village and residential care elements.
+Rest homes vary considerably and there can be a wide range of rooms to choose from – such as standard rooms, premium options that offer additional services, and care apartments, which combines retirement village and residential care elements.
 Regardless of which room or residential care facility you choose, you will receive the same standard of care.

 Make sure you visit a rest home more than once before you make a decision – you may want to try out a rest home first, either via a trial period or by booking short-stay respite care.
 When you are ready to consider a rest home, our checklist can help you navigate the process.
 Then start browsing care home and residential care vacancies.